IasonF/LowsAndFrees/Readme.md

 # Lows&Frees

 A small app to implement the "Keep costs low" rule of Bogleheads<sup>®</sup> investment philosophy in European ETF investing.
-It extracts ETF codes from a broker's document (i.e. pdf with freely tradable ETFs on DeGiro) and builds a database with their characteristics for easy comparison.
+It extracts the ETF codes from a broker's document ([DeGiro commission free ETFs](https://www.degiro.co.uk/data/pdf/uk/commission-free-etfs-list.pdf)) and builds a database with their characteristics for easy comparison.
-Running on AWS at http://lows.eu-central-1.elasticbeanstalk.com/
+The app is also deployed and accesible on [AWS](http://lows.eu-central-1.elasticbeanstalk.com/).

 ## Getting Started